1-2 red chillies, to taste (remove seeds for less spice)

 FOR THE MOJITO CREAM:

-In a clean blender, combine all of the mojito cream ingredients and sweeten to taste with Lucy Bee Lucuma Powder.
+In a clean blender, combine all of the mojito cream ingredients and sweeten to taste with lucuma powder.
 Set this aside in the fridge for later*.

 FOR THE SALAD: